A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: Introduction

-With the increasing development and its impressive performance of deep learning methods in most of the other exist computer vision tasks, such as image classification\cite{Krizhevsky2012ImageNet}, object detection and so on.
-Deep learning methods using Recurrent Neural Network(RNN)\cite{Lev2016RNN}, Convolutional Neural Network(CNN)\cite{Ch2016P} and Graph Convolutional Network(GCN)\cite{Yan2018Spatial} with skeleton data also turned out nowadays.
-Fig.\ref{fig:fig2} shows the general pipline of 3D skeleton-based action recognition using deep learning methods from the raw RGB sequence or videos to the final action category.
-For RNN-based methods, skeleton sequences are natural time series of joint coordinate positions which can be seen as sequence vector while the RNN itself are suitable for processing time series data due to its unique structure.
-What's more, for a further improvement of the learning of temporal context of skeleton sequences, some other RNN-based methods such as Long Short Term Memory(LSTM) and Gated Recurrent Unit(GRU) have been adopted to skeleton-based action recognition.
-When using CNN to handle this skeleton-based task, it coule be regard as a complementary of the RNN-based techniques, for the CNN architechture would prefer spatical cues whithin input data while the RNN-based just lack spatial information.
-Finally, the relative new approach graph convolutional neural network has been addressed in recent years for the attribution of skeleton data is a nutural topological graph data struct(joints and bones can be treat as vertices and edges respectively) more than other format like images or sequences.
+With the remarkable development and outstanding performance of deep learning methods in various computer vision tasks, such as image classification~\cite{krizhevsky2012imagenet,dosovitskiy2020image} and object detection~\cite{carion2020end,zhu2021deformable}, the application of deep learning to skeleton data for action recognition has gained prominence.
+Nowadays, deep learning techniques utilizing Recurrent Neural Networks (RNNs)~\cite{lev2016rnn}, Convolutional Neural Networks (CNNs)~\cite{cheron2015p}, Graph Convolutional Networks (GCNs), and Transformer-based methods have emerged in this field~\cite{yan2018spatial,si2018skeleton}.
+Figure~\ref{fig:framework} provides an overview of the general pipeline for 3D skeleton-based action recognition (3D SAR) using deep learning, starting from raw RGB sequences or videos and culminating in action category prediction.
+RNN-based methods leverage skeleton sequences as natural time series data, treating joint coordinates as sequential vectors, aligning well with the RNN's capacity for processing time series information.
+To enhance the learning of temporal context within skeleton sequences, variants like Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) have been employed.
+Meanwhile, CNNs complement RNN-based techniques, as they excel at capturing spatial cues in the input data, which RNNs may lack.
+Additionally, a relatively recent approach, the GCNs has gained attention for its ability to model skeleton data in a natural topological graph structure, with joints and bones as vertices and edges, respectively, offering advantages over alternative formats like images or sequences.
+Transformer-based methods~\cite{wang20233mformer,zhou2022hypergraph,plizzari2021skeleton,zhu2023stmt,bai2021application,you2023gator} capture the spatial-temporal relation of the input 3D skeleton data mainly based on its core multi-head self-attention mechanism (MSA).